Bookmark & Save YouTube Videos For Later With Video History for YouTube [Chrome]

 You can think of this Chrome extension as the “Read-It-Later” for YouTube videos.
 It performs nearly the same job for YouTube videos as does the so named browser add-on does for webpages.
 Online video bookmarking services exist.
 We have taken brief looks at video bookmarking tools like Radbox.
-Then there are cool tools like Zootool, and YouTube’s own Watch it Later feature.
+Then there are cool tools like Zootool [no longer available], and YouTube’s own Watch it Later feature.
 Watch It Later has a little limitation of only allowing videos that follow YouTube’s new embed style.

 So, where does the Chrome extension called Video History for YouTube fit in?
 On the high table surely, because the YouTube Chrome extension has a few more tricks up its sleeve which makes managing all the YouTube videos you watch (or intend to) a little easier.